johnmn3/envy/README.md

 # envy
 `envy` smooths over the importing of `:closure-defines` data from a ClojureScript project's `cljs.edn` file into an `env` var that you can use at runtime.

-For instance, if we had the following in your `cljs.edn` file:
+For instance, if we had the following in our `cljs.edn` file:
 ```clojure
 {
 ...